 It is on this basis that Ng suggests that in today’s rapidly changing work world, AI is no longer just something that engineers and computer scientists need to understand.
 This is why his new non-technical course is designed to help anyone understand AI technologies, including machine learning and deep learning, and identify opportunities to apply AI to problems in their own organizations.
 As Ng writes, people who enroll in the course will “see examples of what today’s AI can — and cannot — do.”

-While by no means limited to a single demographic, Ng notes that “AI for Everyone” will be of specific interest to CEOs, product managers, marketers, salespeople, designers, financiers and other “non-technical business leaders” who want to understand how to build “a sustainable AI strategy.”
-For anyone interested in enrolling, the course can be completed as a certificate or in audit-only mode.
-If you opt to complete the course for a certificate, the enrollment cost is $49, and enrollment is currently open.
+While by no means limited to a single demographic, Ng notes that “AI for Everyone” will be of specific interest to CEOs, product managers, marketers, salespeople, and designers.
+For anyone interested in enrolling, the course can be completed as a certificate or audited.

 Most Popular Post